 On our first visit, the sophisticated menu was a great surprise with plenty of choices full of originality.
 We all had to try in each other’s plates as we were intrigued by what we were eating and discovering new tastes.
 We were pleased to see many local products featured.

-I loved how we could find the lavender in the menu too: in the lavender tea-smoked confit duck leg or the Backed potato with lavender honey mustard seed dressing for example.
+I loved how we could find the lavender on the menu too: in the lavender tea-smoked confit duck leg or the backed potato with lavender honey mustard seed dressing for example.

 I was charmed, and I will visit again.
 If you’re looking for a romantic place near Brisbane for a lunch date, this could be the one.